East Perth, Western Australia: Population

 In the 2016 Census, there were 10,596 people in East Perth.
 30.3% of people were born in Australia.
 The most common countries of birth were England 6.7%, China 4.0%, India 3.7%, Malaysia 3.4% and South Korea 2.9%.
 47.6% of people only spoke English at home.
 Other languages spoken at home included Mandarin 6.6%, Korean 2.7%, Cantonese 2.6%, Portuguese 2.0% and Spanish 1.9%.
 The most common responses for religion were No Religion 33.3% and Catholic 18.4%.

 Transport

-The former East Perth railway yard and engine sheds were removed in the 1960s and have been redeveloped into the Railway headquarters - consolidating a very scattered system of offices and sections for the railways.
+The former East Perth railway yard and engine sheds were removed in the 1960s and redeveloped into the headquarters of Westrail – consolidating a very scattered system of offices and sections for the railways.

-East Perth serves as the main hub for country and interstate rail services and Road Coach services.
+East Perth serves as the main hub for country and interstate rail services and road coach services.
 Departing from the station are services such as the Prospector, AvonLink, tourist trains, and the Indian Pacific.

 The original East Perth railway station is now called Claisebrook, and while it has the same number of platforms that it did in the 1960s, the original buildings have given way to modern shelters.
 It is also the location of the Goongoongup Bridge on the railway to Bunbury for the South Western Railway.

-There are several bus routes in and around East Perth.
-Cat bus provided travel to around the City.
+There are several bus routes in and around East Perth, and the Red CAT connects East Perth with the Central Business District and beyond.